Preformed shower pans are used in many production homes because they purport to reduce installation time and errors.

 Flash the Shower Pan's Flanges

 Before the backer board goes on, use 4-inch-wide butyl flashing tape (yes, window flashing tape) to flash the pan flange to the blocking between the studs (see illustration, below).
 Water will inevitably get behind the tile, but without flashing, it will find its way into the wall cavity.

 It’s easy to see whether the shower pan flange has been flashed; what’s not so easy is making sure it was correctly detailed.

 Shower pan corners are a potential weak point.
 Some installers stretch a single piece of tape across all three legs of the flange, but unless they push the tape tightly into the corners (which they almost never do), the tile contractor will end up cutting the tape so the backer board can lay tight at those corners.
 See the problem?

 The solution is to use a separate 6-inch length of tape for the corner flashing.
 Use a scrap of lumber or a putty knife to push the tape tightly into the corner, being careful not to damage, cut, or rip it.
-Then flash each flange leg individually.
+Then flash each shower pan flange leg individually.
 You won’t see this detail in many installation guides, but it’s a simple, effective strategy to avoid water intrusion at this key location.

 Seal the Backer Board

-Most contractors do a good job of sealing the backer board, but the best practices bear repeating.
+Most contractors do a good job of sealing the backer board in the shower, but the best practices bear repeating.
 Simply, the backer board needs a sealed surface to prevent it from absorbing water.
 Your choices are to:

 2. Use a gypsum-based product like DensShield tile backer from Georgia-Pacific that comes with a presealed surface that allows the face to drain.
 This option has the added advantage of being lighter and easier to install than cement board.